pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Support for doing cross site classic blog to modern page transformation
 - KeepPageCreationModificationInformation option to tell page transformation to keep the source page's author, editor, creation and modification dates
 - PostAsNews option to post the created page as news.
 Setting this option will also set PublishCreatedPage to true
+- Added error handling and logging points to the publishing page analyser #287 [pkbullock]

 ### Changed